A family walks on a path surrounded by fall leaves in Asheville

 Little girl eating doughnut outside of Hole Doughnut

 Nothing says fall like pumpkins, apples and spice.
-Asheville's food and beverage scene is packed full of fall flavors that will certainly please everyone's palates.
+Asheville's food and beverage scene is packed full of fall flavors that will please everyone's palates.

 Round out your evening with some homemade pizza – and catch a movie, too!
 Asheville Pizza & Brewing's North Asheville location offers pizza, sandwiches, salads and of course, craft beer.
 With a large game room in the back, as well as a dine-in movie theater playing kid-friendly matinees and free showings, Asheville Brewing is one of Asheville's top family-friendly spots.
 If you need a larger space for the kids to run, check out Creekside Taphouse in East Asheville.
 This family-friendly local restaurant has a volleyball court, a kids play area, outdoor seating and shallow creek that runs along the property.